Back to Speakers Homepage

 About the speaker

-John Davidson is President of Hockey Operations and Alternate Governor for the Columbus Blue Jackets.
+John Davidson is a Senior Advisor and Alternate Governor for the Columbus Blue Jackets.

-John Davidson is President of Hockey Operations and Alternate Governor for the Columbus Blue Jackets.
+John Davidson is a Senior Advisor and Alternate Governor for the Columbus Blue Jackets.

 In his nine seasons through 2023, Columbus has gone 351-291-62, including a franchise-best 50-24-8 record (108 pts.) in 2016-2017 and 45-30-7 (97 pts.), the second-best mark in club history, in 2018.
 During his tenure, the Jackets have registered 42+ wins in four seasons, had three consecutive winning seasons for the first time from 2012-2015, and have earned four Stanley Cup Playoff berths.